openebs/zfs-localpv/docs/faq.md

 Then driver will find the nearest size in Mi, the size allocated will be ((1G + 1Mi - 1) / Mi) * Mi, which will be 954Mi.

 PVC size as zero in not a valid capacity.
-The minimum allocatable size for the ZFS-LocalPV driver is 1Mi, which means that if we are requesting 1 byte of storage space then 1Mi will be allocated for the volume.
+The minimum allocatable size for the LocalPV-ZFS driver is 1Mi, which means that if we are requesting 1 byte of storage space then 1Mi will be allocated for the volume.

 ### 8. How to migrate PVs to the new node in case old node is not accessible

-The ZFS-LocalPV driver will set affinity on the PV to make the volume stick to the node so that pod gets scheduled to that node only where the volume is present.
+The LocalPV-ZFS driver will set affinity on the PV to make the volume stick to the node so that pod gets scheduled to that node only where the volume is present.
 Now, the problem here is, when that node is not accesible due to some reason and we move the disks to a new node and import the pool there, the pods will not be scheduled to this node as k8s scheduler will be looking for that node only to schedule the pod.

-From release 1.7.0 of ZFS-LocalPV, the driver has the ability to use the user defined affinity for creating the PV.
-While deploying the ZFS-LocalPV driver, first we should label all the nodes using the key `openebs.io/nodeid` with some unique value.
+From release 1.7.0 of LocalPV-ZFS, the driver has the ability to use the user defined affinity for creating the PV.
+While deploying the LocalPV-ZFS driver, first we should label all the nodes using the key `openebs.io/nodeid` with some unique value.
 ```
 $ kubectl label node node-1 openebs.io/nodeid=custom-value-1
 ```